This event is not an open event. See below for eligibility.

 7. POINTS ALLOCATION

 a.
 Once practice is over, the green flag will be waved by the main flags marshal, signalling a 5 minute qualifying session.
 It is compulsory for drivers to qualify.
-Once the chequered flag is shown, signalling the end of qualifying, drivers must return to the pit lane.
+Once the chequered flag is shown, signalling the end of qualifying, drivers must return to the assembly area at post five.

 b.
 Any driver who fails to register at least 1 qualifying lap will start from the pit lane once the last Kart on circuit has completed one lap.

 c.
 During qualifying, any driver who commits the following offences will start the race from the back of the grid.
 Advantage by contact, overtaking under the yellow flag, losing control (spinning out) under the yellow flag, failure to acknowledge (raising hand) the yellow flag, multiple contact or kerbing.

 9. RACE PROCEDURE

 a.
 Practice will be a minimum of 8 minutes and up to a maximum of 10 minutes.
 During this time all registered drivers must practice, completing a minimum of 3 laps.
 The circuit timing system and scoreboard may not be available during the practice session.